troyblank/mass-reminder/README.md

 * Now you need to make a new auth.config from the example file and fill it out

         cp app/authorization/auth.config.example.json app/authorization/auth.config.json

+##How to setup list configuration

+Be sure to copy the example config and then replace it with an actual list of reminders to send out.

+    cp config.example.json config.json

+The calendarId can be found in the settings of your google calender.
+Please be sure to also share the calender with the email found in your auth.config.json file.

 ## License